secutils-dev/secutils-docs/docs/guides/web_scraping/resources.md

 );
 ```

-15. Finally, navigate to [Web Scraping → Resources Trackers](https://secutils.dev/ws/web_scraping__resources) and expand the `Demo` tracker's row
+15. Finally, navigate to [Web Scraping → Resources trackers](https://secutils.dev/ws/web_scraping__resources) and expand the `Demo` tracker's row
-16. Click **Fetch resources** button to fetch the next revision of the web page resources
+16. Click **Update** button to fetch the next revision of the web page resources

 :::caution NOTE
 Normally, Secutils.dev caches web page resources for **10 minutes**.
 This means that if you make changes to the web page resources and want to see them reflected in the tracker, you'll need to wait for 10 minutes before re-fetching resources.
 However, for this guide, I've disabled caching for the tracker so that you can see changes immediately.